Bionic (Christina Aguilera album): Singles

 "Not Myself Tonight" was released as Bionics lead single on April 2, 2010.
 It debuted and peaked at number twenty-three on the US Billboard Hot 100, becoming Aguilera's third highest solo debut on the chart after "Keeps Gettin' Better" (2008) and "Ain't No Other Man" (2006).
 Internationally, the song was a moderate commercial success, peaking at number twelve in the United Kingdom, and within the top forty in Australia, Austria, New Zealand and Sweden.
 The song received generally positive reviews from music critics, who complimented its club nature and Aguilera's vocals on the track; some reviewers also referred to it as her best uptempo recording since her single "Dirrty" (2002).
 The accompanying music video, directed by Hype Williams, featured a S&M theme with Aguilera sporting different bondage-inspired looks.
 Paying homage to Madonna's music videos for "Express Yourself" (1989) and "Human Nature" (1995), the video received mixed reviews from critics, who complimented its aesthetic but called it unoriginal.

 "Woohoo", featuring rapper Nicki Minaj, was released as the second single from Bionic.
 It was made available exclusively to the iTunes Store on May 18, 2010 before being serviced to rhythmic contemporary radio on May 25, 2010.
-The song peaked at number one-hundred-and-forty-eight on the UK Singles Chart due to high digital sales, but was never released as a single there.
+The song peaked at number one-hundred-and-forty-eight on the UK Singles Chart due to high digital sales.
 It received generally favorable reviews, with critics praising Minaj's appearance in the song and commending Aguilera's powerful vocals.

 "You Lost Me" was released as the album's third single on June 27, 2010.
 The song was sent to contemporary hit radio on June 29, 2010, in the United States.
 Leah Greenblatt from Entertainment Weekly called "You Lost Me" a "lovely" ballad and Amber James said the song was a "somber track" that brings the "honesty and emotion that have made Aguilera one of the premier balladeers of our time."
 The music video premiered on Aguilera's official Vevo account on July 22.
 The music video's director Anthony Mandler also wrote the concept for the video, which features a series of connected vignettes.
 The song topped the US Dance Club Songs, making it the second single from Bionic to do so, after "Not Myself Tonight".

 "I Hate Boys" was released as the fourth single digitally on September 3, 2010 in a two-track single format.
 It was the eighth most-added song to radio stations in Australia from the week ending July 23, 2010.
 It peaked at number twenty-eight on the Australian Airplay Chart.
-Additionally, in the United Kingdom "Lift Me Up" debuted at number 26 on the UK Independent Singles Chart, despite not being released as a single, as reported by the Official Charts Company.
+Additionally, in the United Kingdom "Lift Me Up" debuted at number 26 on the UK Independent Singles Chart.